archivesunleashed/auk/README.md

 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-### Release a new version of the gem

-To release a new version:

-1. Update the version number in `lib/auk/version.rb`
-2. Run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, build the gem file (e.g., `gem build auk.gemspec`) and push the `.gem` file to [rubygems.org](https://rubygems.org) (e.g., `gem push auk-x.y.z.gem`).

 ## Contributing

-Please see contributing guidelines @ [CONTRIBUTING.md](https://github.com/archivesunleashed/auk/blob/master/CONTRIBUTING.md) for details.
+Please see [contributing guidelines](https://github.com/archivesunleashed/auk/blob/master/CONTRIBUTING.md) for details.
 * [Bug reports](https://github.com/archivesunleashed/auk/issues)
 * [Pull requests](https://github.com/archivesunleashed/auk/pulls) are welcome on AUK

 ## License

-The gem is available as open source under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This application is available as open source under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Acknowledgments